 been found adequate for the purposes of our audit.

-(ii) in our opinion, proper books of accounts as required by law have
+(ii) In our opinion, proper books of account as required by law have

 been kept by the Bank so far as appears from our examination of those